 Attractions at French Village

 Some of the places to visit at French Village include Helios Waterfall, Union Square and Forever Square.
-Helios Waterfall stood out with its grandeur of golden statues of god lining both sides of a stairway cum fountain.
+Helios Waterfall stood out with its grandeur of golden god statues lining both sides of a stairway cum fountain.

 God Statues: You can see Helios, Apollo, Bacchus, Venus, Athena and 15 other gods at Helios Waterfall.